 In the paint offer example, the underlying type of contracts consists of three sorts of contracts:

-- Intuitively an offer by which the painter proposes to the house owner to paint her house, in exchange for a single IOU token issued by the specified obligor.
+- Intuitively an offer (with a reference number) by which the painter proposes to the house owner to paint her house, in exchange for a single IOU token issued by the specified obligor.

 - Intuitively a contract whereby the painter agrees to paint the owner’s house